bbauska/Coursera-Bootstrap/readme.md

 And then data-toggle as collapse.

-Now, this data-toggle attribute that you\'ll see here is actually a JavaScript component usage in bootstrap.
+Now, this data-toggle attribute that you&apos;ll see here is actually a JavaScript component usage in bootstrap.

-We\'re going to look at this data hyphens bar kind of attributes more in the next module, where we will look at bootstraps JavaScript components.
+We&apos;re going to look at this data hyphens bar kind of attributes more in the next module, where we will look at bootstraps JavaScript components.

 The nav bar requires one of those JavaScript components to be able to toggle on and off my links in my navigation bar.

-That\'s the reason why I quickly introduced this concept here, but we\'ll come back to examine this bootstraps JavaScript components more in the next module.
+That&apos;s the reason why I quickly introduced this concept here, but we&apos;ll come back to examine this bootstraps JavaScript components more in the next module.

 Data-toggle collapse and then the data-target as #Navbar.
-Now, I\'m going to introduce another div with the ID as navbar.
+Now, I&apos;m going to introduce another div with the ID as navbar.

 When I specify a date or target #Navbar, that refers to the ID of that other element which is going to be the target of this particular button here.

-That\'s the part that I add in to the bottom.
+That&apos;s the part that I add in to the bottom.

 Also, I want the button to display something here.